ajuna-network/Ajuna/pallets/ajuna-matchmaker/README.md

 ### Traits

-This pallet implements the `MatchMaker` trait
+This pallet implements the `Matchmaker` trait

 ### Pallets